 The food distribution industry is very unique in a number of different ways.
-With numerous standards and regulations set by governing bodies in place, as well as an overall level of quality that must be upheld to customers, it is important to employ a software system designed specifically for food wholesalers and distributors.
-Most software packages have similar standard inventory and accounting functionality that users have come to expect in a true ERP software system.
+With numerous standards and regulations set by governing bodies in place, as well as an overall level of quality that must be upheld to customers, it is important to employ a software program designed specifically for food wholesalers and distributors.
+Most enterprise-level software packages have similar standard inventory and accounting functionality that users have come to expect as part of a true ERP software system.
 However, it is the additional food industry specific features such as lot tracking, landed cost tracking, multiple units of measure, and flexible pricing that make a system optimized for the food industry.
+In addition, there are different complexities based on the type of food products you sell and which customers you serve.
+This post helps to clarify the different software options and outlines key features to look for in food distribution software programs.

 - Lot Tracking